Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 Strings that have been built dynamically have to be de-allocated.
 This can be done with `free()`, as shown in line (12).
 An elegant alternative approach is to use the `tprint` twin proc of `sprint` (see § 21.3.1).

 ### 19.4.7 Storing code in strings
-In § 16.2 we saw that _Code_ is a type on its own.
+In § 26.4.1 we'll see that _Code_ is a type on its own.
 One of Jai's fortes is meta-programming, that is: manipulating code at compile-time.
 Code can be stored in a string, but because code can contain lots of backslashes and quotes this can become very difficult to read.
 A better solution is to store code as a constant string (::) or for many code lines as a multi-line string (see § 19.4.3).

 ### 19.4.8 Strings as array views
 Because strings are essentially array views, you can manipulate .count and .data just as with array views, like in line (13) and following.